-Minimize tillage as much as possible.
+Minimize physical, chemical, and biological disturbance as much as possible.
 You will start building soil aggregates, pore spaces, soil biology, and organic matter.

 Try to mimic nature.
 Use cool and warm season grasses and broad leaf plants as much as possible, with three or more crops and cover crops in rotation.
 Grassland and cropland plant diversity increases soil and animal health.

 Keep plants growing throughout the year to feed the soil.
 Cover crops can add carbon to the soil, providing a great food source for micro-organisms.
+Try to add a perennial to your system.
 Start small to find the best fit for your operation.